 Providing a touch of flair to any room while ensuring a proper night’s sleep is easy with the DHP Tokyo Metal Bed.
 Built from a brushed bronze metal, the frame swirls in intricate, baroque lines.
 It is perfect for either a sophisticated modern look, or a variety of classic decors.

 Additionally, it features a high-profile headboard and a low-profile footboard.
 Your mattress is kept in place by intersecting metal slats and cross braces, as well as supporting legs.
-This provides exceptional support for your memory foam mattress, and should improve the length of its durability.
+This provides exceptional center support for your memory foam mattresses, and should improve the length of its durability.

 The frame itself is quite durable and well-constructed.
 Assembly is simple, and the frame provides 11.5” clearance space.
 Bear in mind that despite this ample space, the supporting legs and barred constructed might limit what you wish to put under the bed.